 - Black screen or gray box: Make sure you pasted the full iframe code, not just the video URL.
 The Embed Site element needs the complete

 <iframe>tag to render properly. - Video not playing: Some videos have embedding disabled by the uploader.
-Check the original YouTube video page -- if the Share > Embed option is missing, the video owner has restricted embedding.
-You will need to pick a different video or contact the creator.
+Check the original YouTube video page.
+If the Share > Embed option is missing, the video owner has restricted embedding.

 - Autoplay not working: Browsers block autoplaying videos that have sound.
 Add

-&mute=1alongside&autoplay=1in your embed code.
-Without muting, autoplay will be silently ignored. - "Video unavailable" message: This usually means the video was deleted, made private, or is region-restricted.
+&mute=1alongside&autoplay=1in your embed code. - "Video unavailable" message: The video was deleted, made private, or is region-restricted.
 Replace it with an active, publicly available video.

 - Video works in editor but not on live site: Publish your site and clear your browser cache.
-The Wix Editor preview and the live site sometimes handle embed elements differently.
-Also check that your site is published (not just saved).
+Also check that your site is published, not just saved.

 - HTTPS mixed content error: Make sure your embed URL starts with